-The guide consists of nine chapters.
+The guide consists of eleven chapters.
 The first chapter is an introduction and an overview.
 Chapter 2 provides the rationale for "Why O&M?"
 Chapter 3 discusses O&M management issues and their importance.
 Chapter 4 examines Computerized Maintenance Management Systems (CMMS) and their role in an effective O&M program.
 Chapter 5 looks at the different types of maintenance programs and definitions.
 Chapter 6 focuses on maintenance technologies, particularly the most accepted predictive technologies.
-Chapter 7 explores O&M procedures for the predominant equipment found at most Federal facilities.
-Chapter 8 describes some of the promising O&M technologies and tools on the horizon to increase O&M efficiency.
-Chapter 9 provides ten steps to initiating an operational efficiency program.
+Chapter 7 describes the building commissioning process and how it contributes to effective O&M. Chapter 8 covers the topic of metering and its applications for improved operations and efficiency.
+Chapter 9 explores O&M procedures for the predominant equipment found at most federal facilities.
+Chapter 10 describes some of the promising O&M technologies and tools on the horizon to increase O&M efficiency.
+Chapter 11 provides ten steps to initiating an operational efficiency program.
+Additional information is provided in the appendixes.